 After 14 years as a President and CEO, Ed retired to pursue one of his greatest passions, auto racing.
 From that very first auto race until today, Rensi has been instrumental in the development of Team Rensi Motorsports.
 Rensi has always been a huge supporter of NASCAR and makes many appearances throughout the year to promote the sport.
 During the 2003 NASCAR Busch season, TRM won 4 wins, posted 13 top-five and 22 top 10 finishes.
 In a single season on the Craftsman Truck Series Team Rensi scored two top five and seven top 10 finishes.

 A graduate of Ohio State University in Columbus, Ohio, he holds a B.S. in Business Education.
-Ed Rensi and his wife, Anne, have one daughter and live in suburban Chicago, Illinois.
+Ed Rensi and his wife, Barbara, live in Oak Brook Illinois.